reisdev/beecrowd/README.md

-# URI-C-
+# URI Challenges

-English : Solutions in C++ of the URI Problems, to help other people.
+en-US: Solutions of the URI Problems, to help other people.
 Use just in case of extreme necessity!
 Made by myself.

-Português : Soluções em C++ dos problemas do URI, para ajudar outros.
+pt-BR: Soluções dos problemas do URI, para ajudar outros.
 Só use se realmente precisar!
-Feito por mim mesmo.
+Feito por mim.